Melynda Harrison worked in partnership with Visit Idaho to create this Travel Tip.

 We saw several lessons taking place with enthusiastic ski instructors and would have joined in ourselves if the boys hadn’t just taken a lesson.

 Beyond Skiing: Kelly Canyon offers “Shred Trails” for Nordic skiing, snowshoeing, and fat biking.
-You can access the trails from the top of Lift 4 and ski, snowshoe, or ride down, or start at the bottom and climb up.
+You can access the trails from the top of Lift 4 and ski, snowshoe, ride down, or start at the bottom and climb up.
 Fat bike rentals are available.
 Heise Hot Springs is nearby and open year-round for an aprés ski soak.

 Tip: Check the opening hours before you go.
 Kelly Canyon doesn’t open until 12:30 Monday-Thursday and is closed on Sundays.